 Expreso - Liberal newspaper in Peru

 Founded in 1961, Expreso is the second oldest independent Peruvian daily.
 The Expreso has a strong liberal position regarding politics, economics and business, though a conservative approach regarding the essence of human capital.

 El Bocón, published since 1994, is probably the most popular Peruvian sports newspapers.
 It features national and international football, motor sports, volleyball, basketball, surfing, boxing and other sports.

 Trome - Peru’s popular yet family-friendly tabloid

 First published in 2001 by the El Comercio media group Trome developed into Peru’s most read newspaper over the past years making the tabloid the largest Spanish-language daily newspaper in the world.

-Targeting low-income and emerging middle-class readers, Trome offers articles and photos that for a tabloid are quite conservative and tame covering next to local news in the area of politics, economics and sports as well family-oriented information and entertainment.
+Targeting low-income and emerging middle-class readers, Trome offers articles and photos that for a tabloid are quite conservative and tame, covering next to local news in politics, economics and sports as well family-oriented information and entertainment.